-POD Account-Establish a Pay on Death (POD) Account with your bank, designating a person of your choice or a funeral establishment as the beneficiary of funds upon your death.
+Pay on Death (POD) account-Establish a POD account with your bank, designating a person of your choice or a funeral establishment as the beneficiary of funds upon your death.
 Be sure to inform family members, the funeral establishment, your chosen executor, and your attorney of the provisions of the account.
 POD accounts may earn interest, which is taxable, can involve service fees, and may be canceled without penalty.